paupedra/SematEngine/README.md

 - Resources: Displays resources in library and the resources loaded in memory and the amount of references they have.
 User can press a scene file to have it loaded on scene.
 References will react accordingly as well as when the game objects containing them are deleted.

 - Play: Allows the user to start and stop "Game" mode activating game time.
+When Stopped the scene goes back to how it was when it was

 #### Main Menu Bar:

 - File: Option to Exit App.
-Save option serializes the current scene inside "Library/Scenes/SerializedCurrentScene.scene".
+"Save Scene" button serializes the current scene inside Assets/Scenes/, then the "Load Scene" button shows all the previously saved scenes to be loaded.

 - Windows: Allows user to open / close engine windows.

-- Primitives: Allows users to create primitives shapes as game objects.

 - Help: Open About Window showing more info about the engine and License.